 February 17, 2015 – Tuesday – Muscat to Sharqiya Sands

-We drive from Muscat along a new inland road to our lunch stop in Sur at an Indian restaurant.
-Our first stop is to see a large sink hole, where some people are swimming.
-The Bimmah Sinkhole is in Muntazah Hawit Najam Park.
+We drive from Muscat along a new inland road to our first stop to see a large sink hole, where some people are swimming – Bimmah Sinkhole is in Muntazah Hawit Najam Park.
 This otherwise sun parched area obviously has water below ground, since there is vegetation here and I even spot some birds.

 Our next stop is Wadi Tiwi, which is a lush river valley just a short distance from the coastline.
-The plantations and a string of emerald pools in the narrow valley are especially beautiful as we walk along the narrow road as it winds up the valley from village to village.
+The plantations and a string of emerald-coloured pools in the narrow valley are especially beautiful as we walk along the narrow road, which winds up the valley from village to village.

-We stop for lunch in the sleepy little town of Sur, located right on the coast.
-There is a wonderful view across Sur’s corniche, beach and fisherman’s boats to the nearby village of Ayjah, with its whitewashed houses and dhow-building yard.
+We stop for lunch in the sleepy little seaside town of Sur.
+There is a wonderful view across Sur’s corniche, beach and fisherman’s boats to the nearby village of Ayjah, with its whitewashed houses and dhow-building yard (see banner image above).